Addy-mufc/Quality-of-water-California/README.md

 # Quality-of-water-California

-This is a research project as part of the coursework at the University of Maryland, College Park.
+This is a research project as part of the coursework (INST627-Data Analytics) at the University of Maryland, College Park.

 Research Question: Does the Water Quality Vary Between Modoc County, CA and Santa Clara County, CA?